-- Apply little glue to the bottom of the laminate planks.
+- Apply little glue to the bottom of the planks.

-- Lay the laminate planks on the waterproof underlay.
-Ensure to leave enough gaps for acclimation of the laminate planks.
+- Lay the planks on the waterproof underlay.
+Ensure to leave enough gaps for acclimation.

 - Tap the planks repeatedly with a rubber mallet, so they stay strong on the subfloor.

 If the bubbling is caused by a lack of expansion gap on the floor, you can fix it by creating more space for the planks to acclimate.

 First, inspect the floor.
 If the planks are pushing hard against the wall or door frame, they don’t have enough space to acclimate.
 So, you need to create an expansion gap.